libriscv/libriscv/README.md

 	Machine<RISCV64>::install_syscall_handler(94, // exit_group
 		Machine<RISCV64>::syscall_handlers.at(93));

-	// NOTE: We absolutely don't have to create our own system calls handlers,
-	// but it's fun to take control of the environment inside the machine!

 	// This function will run until the exit syscall has stopped the
 	// machine, an exception happens which stops execution, or the
 	// instruction counter reaches the given 1M instruction limit: